-One of the problems, according to FEMA, is that “warmer temperatures and resulting snow melt can produce large amounts of runoff in a short period of time.”
-With the land still frozen, “[t]he water then runs off the surface and flows into lakes, streams, and rivers, causing excess water to spill over their banks.
-Add seasonal storms to the mix, and the result is often severe spring flooding.”
+One of the problems, according to FEMA, is that warmer temperatures cause snow to melt and create runoff quickly.
+With the land still frozen, water easily runs off the surface and fills lakes and streams.
+These bodies of water begin to spill over their banks.
+Add seasonal storms to the mix, and the result can be springtime floods.

-Many people who do not live near water assume that spring flooding will not affect them, but keep reading.
+Many people who do not live near water incorrectly assume that spring flooding will not affect them.

-Water always runs from higher ground to lower ground, and, if the ground around your home becomes saturated, the water may start seeping into your home through windows, doors, or cracks in the foundation.
-Even if you live in an area that does not get significant snowfall, spring flooding can still be a concern when heavy rains come.
+Water always runs from higher ground to lower ground.
+If the ground around your home becomes saturated, the water may start seeping into your home through:

 Preparing for Spring Floods